7vansh7/prometheus_app/docs/user-commands.md

-**psearch** -> searches the query on google and returns summaries of the anwer from websites
+**psearch** -> searches the query on google and returns summaries of the answer from websites

 *example*: psearch what are the current best universities for CS

+---

+**pread** -> reads a file given the filename and foldername

+*example*: pread the text.html file in the Desktop folder

 ---

 *If you want you can combine the psave command with any other command